HappyProger/ReactPhoneStore/README.md

 ## Getting Started

-Follow these instructions to get a copy of the project up and running on your local machine for development and testing purposes.
+To run the full application, you need to start both the backend server and the frontend development server.

 ### Prerequisites